 - Dwelling coverage: Your policy's dwelling coverage clause insures the structure of your home, such as its roof, walls and floorboards.
 If part of your house is damaged by a covered leak or if you have to remove a part of a wall in order to repair a leak, your dwelling coverage will reimburse you.
 Dwelling insurance also covers your home's built-in appliances, such as a water heater, if they're damaged.

-- Property coverage: Your policy will reimburse you for any personal property, such as clothing, TVs and furniture, that is destroyed when a plumbing malfunction causes damage to your home.
-However, certain luxury items, such as jewelry, may only be covered up to a $1,000–$2,000 limit, unless you add an optional rider to your policy.
+Property coverage: Your policy will reimburse you for any personal property, such as clothing, TVs and furniture, that is destroyed when a plumbing malfunction causes damage to your home.
+However, certain luxury items, such as jewelry, may only be covered up to a $1,000 to $2,000 limit, unless you add an optional rider to your policy.

-- Additional Living Expenses (ALE) coverage: ALE coverage will reimburse you for hotel, travel and food expenses if you're temporarily displaced from your home.
+Additional Living Expenses (ALE) coverage: ALE coverage, sometimes referred to as loss of use, will reimburse you for hotel, travel and food expenses if you're temporarily displaced from your home.

 In this case, you would likely be covered by your insurance.
 After you filed a claim, an insurance adjuster would come to your home to assess the damage.
 If the cost to repair or replace your floor, molding and lower-floor ceiling is $3,000, and your home insurance policy includes a $1,000 deductible, your insurance company would pay the remaining $2,000.

 While covered water damage does include plumbing malfunctions and burst pipes, it's important to understand that certain situations or types of damage aren't covered.
 When you initiate a claim for water damage, your homeowners insurance company will send an insurance adjuster to assess the cause and cost of the damage.
 They will evaluate:

-- The location of the pipes or other source of damage
+- The location of the pipes or other sources of damage

 - Whether any of the damage is from an old leak or a new one